md-shoeb/Library-Management-System/README.md

-# DogShowApplication
+# Library Managment System
-A Dog Show Java application that utilizes the concepts of Spring boot
+A project in ASP.NET using C# that is capable of managing a library management system.